Sarah Tyacke: Activities and honours

 Tyacke was elected a Fellow of the Royal Geographical Society in 1968; of the Society of Antiquaries of London in 1984; of the Royal Historical Society in 1992; and of the British Cartographic Society in 1994.
 She served as president of the Hakluyt Society from 1997 to 2002, and as a vice-president from 2002 to 2006.
 She was a vice-president of the Royal Historical Society from 2000 to 2003, and has been an honorary vice-president since 2004.
 She has also sat on the council of the Society for Nautical Research.

 She was vice-president of the International Council on Archives from 1996 to 2000.
 She was a trustee of the International Records Management Trust from 1995 to 2004, and has been its chair since 2004.

-In 1999 she became an honorary fellow and visiting professor of Royal Holloway, University of London.
+In 1999, she became an honorary fellow and visiting professor of Royal Holloway, University of London.
 She received honorary doctorates from London Guildhall and Essex Universities.

 Tyacke was appointed a Companion of the Order of the Bath (CB) in 1998.
 On 25 November 2010, she was awarded the President's Medal by the British Academy "for her service to historical records, in particular through her work as head of the National Archives".

+In 2006–2007, she held the Sandars Readership in Bibliography at Cambridge University.

 Other activities

-From 2009 to 2011 Tyacke chaired the Mount Everest Foundation, a non-profit-making humanitarian and development body active in Nepal.
+From 2009 to 2011, Tyacke chaired the Mount Everest Foundation, a non-profit-making humanitarian and development body active in Nepal.

-From 2009 to 2012 she sat on the Hillsborough Independent Panel investigating the Hillsborough disaster of 1989.
+From 2009 to 2012, she sat on the Hillsborough Independent Panel investigating the Hillsborough disaster of 1989.